Journal entry for Interest on Drawings is to record the interest income.

 2) Journal entry involving Drawings Account

-We need to record the transaction with drawing account.
-Later on, the drawing account settles with capital account on periodical basis.
+We need to record the transaction using the drawing account.
+Later, the drawing account settles with a capital account on a periodical basis.
 Let’s look at these entries.

 Recording Interest with drawings account: